- John A. Reilly Visiting Professor in Intellectual Property, Harvard Law School (calendar 2014)

 Susan Crawford is the John A. Reilly Visiting Professor in Intellectual Property at the Harvard Law School (2014).
 She is a professor at the Benjamin N. Cardozo School of Law, a fellow at the Roosevelt Institute, and a co-director of the Berkman Center.
 She is the author of Captive Audience: The Telecom Industry and Monopoly Power in the New Gilded Age, and a contributor to Bloomberg View.
 In September 2014, Wiley will publish The Responsive City: Engaging Communities Through Data-Smart Governance, co-authored by Ms. Crawford and Stephen Goldsmith.
 She served as Special Assistant to the President for Science, Technology, and Innovation Policy (2009) and co-led the FCC transition team between the Bush and Obama administrations.
 She also served as a member of Mayor Michael Bloomberg’s Advisory Council on Technology and Innovation.

 Ms. Crawford was formerly a (Visiting) Stanton Professor of the First Amendment at Harvard’s Kennedy School, a Visiting Professor at Harvard Law School, and a Professor at the University of Michigan Law School (2008-2010).
 As an academic, she teaches Internet law and communications law.
-In December of 2012, Yale University Press published her book, Captive Audience: Telecom Monopolies in the New Gilded Age.
 She was a member of the board of directors of ICANN from 2005-2008 and is the founder of OneWebDay, a global Earth Day for the internet that takes place each Sept.
 22. One of Fast Company’s Most Influential Women in Technology (2009); IP3 Awardee (2010); one of Prospect Magazine’s Top Ten Brains of the Digital Future (2011); and one of TIME Magazine’s Tech 40: The Most Influential Minds in Tech (2013).

 Ms. Crawford received her B.A. and J.D. from Yale University.
 She served as a clerk for Judge Raymond J. Dearie of the U.S. District Court for the Eastern District of New York, and was a partner at Wilmer, Cutler & Pickering (now WilmerHale) (Washington, D.C.) until the end of 2002, when she left that firm to enter the legal academy.
 Susan, a violist, lives in New York City.